Prolasius advenus

 Prolasius advenus is a species of ant in the genus Prolasius.
-It is endemic to New Zealand where it is widespread across the North and South Islands, including offshore islands.
-P. advenus typically occurs in forest habitat, but can also sometimes be found in open habitat such as tussock.
-It was first formally described in 1862 by Frederick Smith from a specimen collected in Lyttleton.
+It is endemic to New Zealand, where it is widespread across the North and South Islands, including offshore islands.
+P. advenus typically occurs in forest habitat, but can also sometimes be found in open habitats such as tussocks.
+It was first formally described in 1862 by Frederick Smith from a specimen collected in Lyttelton.
 It is commonly referred to as the "small brown bush ant".
-The ant is small and coloured brown, with workers being 2.9-3.5mm (0.11-0.14 in) in length.
+The ant is small and coloured brown, with workers being 2.9–3.5 mm in length.
 Colonies typically have hundreds of workers and several queens.
-They are generalist foragers that scavenge for food.
-When starved of food, they become more aggressive towards other ant species.
-Unlike some other ant species, the worker ants are not sterile and can produce male offspring if the queen is absent.
-Several species of beetle such as Holloceratognathus passaliformis and Neosampa granulata live in their nests.
-P. advenus are impacted by high densities of Vespula wasps, which cause genetic bottlenecks and for workers to have smaller body sizes.
+It is a generalist forager that scavenges for food.
+When starved of food, it becomes more aggressive towards other ant species.
+Unlike some other ant species, the worker is not sterile and can produce male offspring if the queen is absent.
+Several species of beetle, such as Holloceratognathus passaliformis and Neosampa granulata, live in the nests.
+P. advenus is impacted by high densities of Vespula wasps, which cause genetic bottlenecks and result in the worker having a smaller body size.

-Taxonomy and etymology
+Taxonomy

-This species was first described as Formica advena by Frederick Smith in 1862 from a specimen collected in Lyttleton.
-In 1878, Smith described a synonym of this species, Formica zealandica.
-Both Formica advena and Formica zealandica were transferred to other genera numerous times.
-In 1892, Formica advena was placed in the genus (then subgenus) Prolasius, of which it is the type species.
-In 1958, Formica zealandica was later recognised as a synonym of P. advenus.
+This species was first described as Formica advena by Frederick Smith in 1862 from a specimen collected in Lyttelton.
+In 1878 Smith unknowingly described this species again as Formica zealandica.
+Both Formica advena and Formica zealandica have been transferred to other genera numerous times.
+In 1892 Formica advena was placed in the genus (then subgenus) Prolasius, of which it is the type species.
+In 1958 Formica zealandica was later recognised as a synonym of P. advenus.
 The holotype specimen is stored in the Natural History Museum of London under registration number BMNH(E)1016251.
 The species is commonly referred to as the "small brown bush ant".

 Description

-The female workers are 2.9-3.5mm (0.11-0.14 in) in length.
-They are brown in colour, with the abdomen being somewhat darker and the legs lighter.
-The antennae is 12 segmented, with a long scape.
+The female worker is 2.9–3.5 mm in length.
+It is brown in colour, with the abdomen being somewhat darker and the legs lighter.
+The antennae are 12-segmented, with a long scape.
 Each mandible has 6 teeth.
 The clypeus is roundish and has a ridge.
-On the metanotum, there is a well defined groove.
+On the metanotum, there is a well-defined groove.
 The petiole is shaped like a wedge.
-At the apex of the abdomen there is a ring of hairs.
-The non-worker (reproductive) females are similar to workers but larger, being around 4.6-6mm (0.18-0.23 in) in length and are more darkly coloured than the workers.
-Before mating for the first time, the females possess wings.
-Males are similar to workers, but are more slender and somewhat smaller.
-They are yellow brown in colour and have a small head with large eyes.
-The pupa are wrapped in cocoons that are creamy in colour.
+At the apex of the abdomen, there is a ring of hair.
+The non-worker (reproductive) female is similar to the worker but larger, measuring around 4.6–6 mm in length, and is more darkly coloured than the worker.
+Before mating for the first time, the female possess wings.
+The male is similar to the worker, but is more slender and somewhat smaller.
+It is yellow brown in colour and has a small head with large eyes.
+The pupae is wrapped in a cocoon that is creamy in colour.